neoedenergo/mod-all-classes-hunter-pet/README.md

 (0, 0xFFFF, 136, 'Mend Pet'),
 (0, 0xFFFF, 6991, 'Feed Pet'),
 (0, 0xFFFF, 1462, 'Beast Lore'),
-(0, 0xFFFF, 5149, 'Beast Training');
+(0, 0xFFFF, 5149, 'Beast Training'),
+(0, 0xFFFF, 53270, 'Beast Mastery');
 ```

-This will make it so that all characters of all classes are taught the spells needed for handling hunter pets at character creation.
+This will make it so that all characters of all classes are taught all spells needed for handling hunter pets at character creation.

 **On level 10, 12 and 60:**